-Below is a list of the names and ages as of June 30, 2011 of our directors and executive officers and a brief account of the business experience of each of them.
+Below is a list of the names and ages as of September 30, 2011 of our directors and executive officers and a brief account of the business experience of each of them.

 Name Age Position

-Brian Slobodow 42 Chief Executive Officer and Director
+Brian Slobodow 43 Chief Executive Officer and Director

 Bryan A. Shinn 50 President

-William A. White 53 Chief Financial Officer
+William A. White 54 Chief Financial Officer

 Bradford B. Casper 37 Vice President of Strategic Planning

 R. Dale Lynch 45 Vice President of Finance

 Michael L. Winkler 47 Vice President of Operations

-John F. Angel 52 Director of Oil and Gas Business

 Robert H. Morrow 61 Vice President of National Accounts

 James I. Manion 60 General Counsel

 Rajeev Amara 35 Director

 Prescott H. Ashe 44 Director

-Charles Shaver 52 Director
+Charles Shaver 53 Director